shahedc/BatchPoolProjects/README.md

 - Article: https://docs.microsoft.com/en-us/azure/batch/batch-dotnet-get-started

-# Steps to run the project
+# Steps to run the BatchPoolApp project

 1. Create a new Batch account in Azure.